 Where is the Vatican?

-The Vatican, or Vatican City, is within the city of Rome, Italy.
-In fact, Rome entirely surrounds the Vatican City.
-It is located to the west of the Tiber River.
+The Vatican is in Rome, or more precisely, Rome is wrapped all the way around it.
+It sits west of the Tiber River.
 You can see it on Google Maps here.

 How to get to the Vatican

-If you have an attraction pass such as the Omnia Vatican and Rome Card, many of these include either a public transit card or sightseeing bus that you could use to visit the Vatican.
+If you’ve bought an attraction pass like the Omnia Vatican and Rome Card, many of these bundle in a transit card or sightseeing bus that covers the Vatican stops.

 Vatican Opening Times